LexLuthr/LexLuthr/README.md

 - 👋 Hi, I’m @LexLuthr
 - 👀 I’m interested in C programming, Kubernetes and GoLang.
-- 🌱 I’m currently learning Linux IPC techniques.
+- 🌱 I’m currently learning Linux IPC techniques and GoLang.
 - 💞️ I’m looking to collaborate on projects suitable for beginners in programming.
 - 📫 How to reach me Email: mayank.pandey.lnct@gmail.com